Running a registered scheme

 We monitor the lodgement of these reports on an ongoing basis.
 If you have not lodged your report on time, or the report raises an issue of concern to us, we may contact you for an explanation.

-Appointing or ceasing a scheme auditor
+Appointing or ceasing the appointment of a scheme auditor

 To appoint or cease a scheme auditor, download and complete the relevant form(s): see Table 2.